Best treatment for blemishes and dark spots

 Why is sun protection crucial for treating dark spots?

 Sun protection is key in preventing and treating dark spots.
 Use a broad-spectrum SPF 30 or higher daily.
-Reapply every two hours when outside to prevent new spots and enhance treatment results.
+Reapply every two hours when outside to prevent new spots and enhance best treatment for blemishes and dark spots results.

 How long does it take to see results from dark spot treatments?

-Results vary based on the dark spots’ severity and treatment choice.
-OTC products might show results in 4-12 weeks.
-Professional treatments can work faster.
+Results vary based on the severity of the trash.
+OTCTC products might show results in 4-12 weeks.
+Professional best treatment for blemishes and dark spots can work faster.
 Consistency is crucial for lasting results.

 What are the professional treatments for stubborn dark spots?